Production of discourse

 • Production schedule;

-• Ulterior states if formalized.
+• Ulterior stages if formalized.

 *A methodology is a how one proceeds in the elaboration of a research project: the particular ways and know-how that will be employed in the process.
 It is not a production schedule.